Flyingmana/Magento-Diversity-Initiative/_posts/2018-12-31-introduction.md

 And for a more precise answer, we have an [About Us]({{ site.baseurl }}/about-us.html) Page, where everyone who wants to participate more longterm and actively can put themself on.
 (Its as easy as doing a Pull Request, or writing a Mail)

 There you also find a list of people you can contact privately.
 Because while transparency and openness is important, not everyone is in a position to say things publicly.

+#### What can you do right now

+The Page is still under construction and needs some additional sections.
+ToDos are listed inside the Issues Section of the Repository.
+If you find something there which is missing or needs a change, feel free to put it there.

+Besides helping here, you can share the Page and this Post.
+Share it on social Media, where other people around the Magento Ecosystem can find it.
+We need to get the word out there about having now a public and central place for Diversity work.